okulbilisim/SlimTutorial/README.md

 SLİM TUTORİAL
 =======
-Slimle routing ve include yapma
+- [ ] Slimle routing and make including

-Böyle bir form oluşturup bu formdan POST ile gönderilenleri alıp ekrana basma
+- [ ] Create form and incoming data receiving from form with POST and print screen

-Twitter bootstrap arayüz frameworkü kullanılacak
+- [ ] Use Twitter Bootstrap Framework

-composer.json ve Twig kullanılacak
+- [ ] Use Twing and composer.json

-Twitter bootstrapı bower ile yükleyip kullanılacak
+- [ ] Twitter Bootsrap load with bower and use